Law & Order: Double or Nothing: Plot

 The game's plot revolves around the murder of a noted geneticist in his car on a city street.
 The player and Detective Briscoe investigate the crime and gather the evidence to make the arrest.
-Once accomplished, the player joines forces with ADA Serena Southerlyn and tries to crack a case that combines traditional desires with almost futuristic means.
+Once accomplished, the player joins forces with ADA Serena Southerlyn and tries to crack a case that combines traditional desires with almost futuristic means.
 DA Douglas Wade, played by Victor Brandt, is a character created exclusively for the game who does not appear in the main show.

 Controversy

 A controversy erupted in the United Kingdom over the game after an in-game image (used to depict a fictional child abduction) was discovered to be an actual CCTV still of murdered toddler James Bulger being kidnapped by his killers.
 Because of this, the game's distributors withdrew it from the shelves for a short period of time.
 A spokesman for the game's developer, Legacy Interactive, said they were only made aware of the offending picture on June 17, 2007.
-"Obviously the game was out almost five years ago and this is the first time we knew anything about it otherwise we would never have put it out," the spokesman said.
+The spokesman said: "Obviously the game was out almost five years ago and this is the first time we knew anything about it otherwise we would never have put it out."
 An update patch was later released, which removes the image of Bulger from the game for anyone with an offending copy.